-Roasted Chicken & Green Beans, My Go-To Healthy Dinner Combo.
+Roasted Chicken & Green Beans, My Go-To Healthy Dinner Combo

 Because it is low in fat and a decent source of protein when compared to other cooking methods, rotisserie chicken can be a healthy choice.
 But, it’s vital to keep in mind that some store-bought rotisserie chickens may have a high sodium level.
 It can also be healthier to remove the chicken’s skin because it can contain a lot of fat.
 All things evaluated, when rotisserie chicken is eaten in moderation and with consideration for portion sizes and additional ingredients, it can be as part of a balanced diet.